Camping Food Ideas – No Refrigeration Required!

 You can purchase it pre-packaged from a store or make up your own.

-Cookies make a tasty, non-perishable dessert or snack.
-Just make sure to keep the package out of direct sunlight…some cookies will melt!
+Cookies serve as a delicious and non-perishable dessert or snack for camping.
+Just make sure to store the package out of direct sunlight, some cookies will melt!

 Chocolate chipped cookies